andycranston/psend/README.md

 line option) contains lines which fall into one of the following type:

 + A line that begins with the '#' character
-+ Blank lines (or lines containing just spaces and or tab characters)
++ Blank lines (or lines containing just spaces and/or tab characters)
 + Command lines
 + Data lines